 Time to move on

 These years from 2003 to 2017 were a great time for the club.
 The membership expanded to it’s highest level and I made many friends and the fishing was good.
 I personally still hold the venue match record with 163lb 1oz (read my blog) but by 2017 I was feeling the need to move on.
 The matches were all the same every week.
 The club matches at the fishery were the main way of financing the fishery and I missed fishing other venue’s.
-The fishing was becoming poor and the rot for me was setting in.
+The fishing was becoming poor and the rot was setting in for me.
 So in the back end of 2017 I resigned as the club secretary and with a few close mates also in the club that were thinking the same we began to fish other venues.
 Preferring to fish commercial opens calling ourselves Jubilee Nomads.
+Evesham Jubilee give up the Jubilee Fishery in 2022 but still continues as a roving club and once they have been able to get some decent fixtures I may well re-join the club in the future.

 Evesham Jubilee was very good for me.
-I learnt a lot about fishing.
-I made many good friends over my time with the club and it is still a fantastic club to be in.
+I learnt a lot about fishing, won a lot of their cups and trophies and made many good friends over my time with the club and it is still a fantastic club to be in.

 Evesham Jubilee A.S Cup wins 1999-2017